Khan/engblog/README.rst

 4. Run ``make push-to-live``

 You can ping ``@johnsullivan`` for help if any of these commands fail.
 Otherwise, after doing all that your changes should be live!

+**If you're a KA employee**, and you just finished publishing to the live site, make sure to follow `the remaining instructions on the forge page <https://sites.google.com/a/khanacademy.org/forge/for-khan-employees/ka-engineering-blog#TOC-Publishing->`_.
+This includes *at least* posting to the KA Eengineering twitter account.